Skylark13/osgboostpython/osgBoostPython/README.txt

 Python version
 ------------------
-Whenever you change your Python version, jam will rebuild boost_python*.dll.
+Whenever you change your Python version, jam will rebuild boost_python*.dll to match your new Python version.
+By default it will be built into

+  %BOOST_ROOT%\bin.v2\libs\python\build\msvc-9.0\release

-You need to either copy the new dll into <boost_root>/lib or into the osgBoostPython root directory otherwise it will try to use the DLL for the previous version of Python and will give an ImportError.
+You should copy the new DLL into the osgBoostPython root directory so it finds it first when running the tests, otherwise it will try to use the DLL for the previous version of Python (or the one that ships with boost) and will give an ImportError.
 This is on Windows, I'm not sure if this applies to Linux and other OSes.

+Just to summarize, when building osgBoostPython, bjam will link with the

+  boost_python-vc90-mt-x_y.lib

+that ships with boost, but at runtime you need to use the

+  boost_python-vc90-1_43.dll

+that's built when building osgBoostPython to match your Python version.